- Scrolling to About the Community Grants Program

 Small grants

 Small grants of between $2,001 - $5,000 are available during three rounds per year.
 Applications will be assessed by a Community Grants Panel and recommendations will be submitted for approval by a delegated City Officer.
-Applicants will be notified within 30 business days of the closing date.
+The activity must commence at least 60 days after the closure of the round, applicants will be notified of the outcome of their application within 30 business days from the round's closing date.

 Grants will be provided to eligible individuals, community groups and organisations for projects that fit within one of the grant streams found above.
 Please view each grant stream fact sheet to see specific eligibility criteria.